 Closing Procedure:

-Center closings are broadcasted on channels 3 and 8 by 5:30a.m.
+Center closings, delayed openings, and early closings are broadcasted on ABC, CBS, and NBC by 5:30a.m.

-If the center has been operating for the day and we determine that the weather is deteriorating we will close the center early
+If the center has been operating for the day and we determine that the weather is deteriorating we will close the center early.

-Parents will be notified by phone of our decision and you will need to pick up at a designated time.
+Parents will be notified by phone of our decision and you will need to pick up at the designated time.
 If we are unable to reach you, we will contact someone from the emergency pick-up list.

 Tuition and Fees Policy